Tournament Day Best Practices

 Connections shared from smartphones usually work well.
 On the iPhone, this feature is called Personal Hotspot.
 On Android, it's Tethering and Portable Hotspot.
 Windows Phones call it Internet Sharing.

 A cellular connection doesn't have to be very fast to be useful (though faster is better of course).
-A 3G connection is usually more than fast enough.
+A 3G connection is fast enough.
 Using Kihapp doesn't transfer a lot of data - in normal circumstances, 1 GB per area per day is more than enough.

-If you use more than one hotspot phone, configure your devices to connect to more than one.
+If you use more than one wireless network, configure your devices to connect to more than one.
 This way, each device will automatically fall back to a secondary connection if their primary one becomes unavailable.

 The recommended browser for using Kihapp is Google Chrome.
 Chrome is available for all major operating systems and platforms.